 - Best Music Video

-- Audience Award determined by cell phone voting
+- Audience Award determined by attendee and online voting

 - Best of Festival